EthanTreg/Spectrum-Machine-Learning/README.md

    * Other settings are optional to change
 2. Run `python3 -m fspnet.data_preprocessing` from the root directory
    or import using `from fspnet.data_preprocessing import preprocess`
-   The config file path can be added as an argument, default is `../config.yaml`
+   The config file path can be added as an optional argument, default is `../config.yaml`

 #### 3.1.3 Network Configuration

-To configure the network, first check the settings under the first section `spectrum_fit_cnn.py config file`:
+To configure the network, first check the settings under `spectrum-fit`:
 * `training` options:
   * `encoder-load`: 1
   * `encoder-name`: 'Encoder V3'